Tuesday, October 5, 2021: 12-1 p.m. ET

-In this free webinar, drawing on the new publication and other resources, presenters will provide an overview of the crisis and why providers can play an important role in prevention, discuss common warning signs and risk factors, and detail effective pediatric suicide prevention practices include screening tools such as the PHQ-A and ASQ, as well as clinical pathways and evidence-based interventions.
+In this free accompanying webinar, drawing on the new publication and other resources, presenters provided an overview of the crisis and why providers can play an important role in prevention, discussed common warning signs and risk factors, and detailed effective pediatric suicide prevention practices include screening tools such as the PHQ-A and ASQ, as well as clinical pathways and evidence-based interventions.

 - Explain the crisis of pediatric suicide and why primary care providers, including those at school-based health centers, can play an important role in prevention.

 - Discuss common risk factors and warning signs.

 - Describe screening tools, clinical pathways, and evidence-based interventions for pediatric suicide prevention.

 Want to be informed about other upcoming webinars on health equity for underserved populations?
 Join our mailing list!

 - Dr. Virna Little, PSyD, LCSW-r, SAP, CCM, Chief Operating Officer and Co-Founder of Concert Health, Co-Founder of Zero Overdose